 On the other hand, have you ever tried to reheat bread in the microwave?
 It gets sort of chewy and hard, doesn't it?
 Pizza crust, which is already on the chewy side, becomes downright brittle.

-Flour consists of protein (called gluten) and starch, and starch in turn is comprised of two sugar molecules.
-What happens is that one of those sugar molecules melts when it reaches 212°F, which softens it.
+Flour consists of protein (called gluten) and starch, and starch, in turn, is comprised of two sugar molecules.
+What happens is that one of those sugar molecules melts when it reaches 212 F, which softens it.
 This is why bread can actually feel soft and fluffy when it first comes out of the microwave.
-But then when it cools, that molecule recrystalizes and hardens, causing the bread to become chewy and hard.
+But then when it cools, that molecule recrystallizes and hardens, causing the bread to become chewy and hard.

 The Best Way to Reheat Bread and Pizza